advancedAgritek-BB/coinTrader2.0/README.md

 The meme wave bot trades sudden hype cycles discovered on centralized exchanges and in Solana mempools.
-It monitors for sharp volume spikes, mempool activity and optional Twitter excitement before buying.
+It monitors for sharp volume spikes, mempool activity and optional social sentiment before buying.
 Most profits will likely arise from Solana where new tokens see the fastest hype waves.
 Add a `meme_wave_bot` section to `crypto_bot/config.yaml`: